 Bengali

-Positioned within India's regional kitchens, Bengali cuisine is a delicate dance of flavors that is both complex and comforting.
-Its reliance on the bounty of local rivers and the use of mustard oil, a hallmark of the region, sets it apart.
-The cuisine is Bengal-centered, with Northeast traditions grouped here pending future expansion, showcasing a diversity that reflects both the fertile plains of the Ganges delta and the cultural richness of its people.
+Within India's regional kitchens, Bengali cuisine leans on the catch of local rivers and on mustard oil, a hallmark of the region, which sets it apart.
+The cuisine is Bengal-centered, with Northeast traditions grouped here pending future expansion, drawing on both the fertile plains of the Ganges delta and the region's mix of cultures.

 The Palate